Lytton, British Columbia: Climate

-Lytton experiences an inland warm-summer mediterranean climate (Csb), using the -3°C isotherm, or a dry-summer continental climate (Dsb), using the 0°C isotherm.
+Lytton experiences an inland hot-summer mediterranean climate (Csa), using the -3 °C isotherm, or a dry-summer continental climate (Dsa), using the 0 °C isotherm.
 During summer heat waves, Lytton is often the hottest spot in Canada, despite its location north of 50°N in latitude.
 Because of the dry summer air and a relatively low elevation of 195 m, summer afternoon shade temperatures frequently reach 35 C and occasionally top 40 C. Lytton holds the record for the highest temperature ever recorded in Canada with a record high of 49.6 C on June 29 of the 2021 Western North America heat wave.
 This occurred after having already broken records multiple times during the previous days of that heat wave.
-This is the world's highest temperature ever recorded north of the 50th parallel, the highest temperature ever in the United States or Canada recorded outside of the Southwestern United States, and higher than the record-high temperatures ever recorded for Europe or South America.
+This is the world's highest temperature ever recorded north of the 45th parallel.
+The previous record was 121 °F (49.4 °C) in Steele, North Dakota on July 6, 1936.
+Lytton has recorded a higher temperature than all but 4 U.S. states, with only Arizona, California, New Mexico, and Nevada ever recording higher temperatures.
+Lytton has also recorded higher temperatures than all of Europe and South America have ever recorded.

 Before the 2021 heat wave occurred, Lytton, along with the nearby community of Lillooet, shared the second-highest temperature ever recorded in Canada.
 On July 16 and 17, 1941, the temperature reached a then-record 44.4 C on both days in both communities.
 The coldest temperature ever recorded in Lytton was -31.7 C on January 18, 1950.
-While reporting on the new records in 2021, Global News noted that the official Environment Canada weather station is located in the shade and is about 1 C-change cooler than the rest of the village.
+While reporting on the new records in 2021, Global News noted that the official Environment and Climate Change Canada weather station is located in the shade and is about 1 C-change cooler than the rest of the village.
 Hot summer temperatures are made more tolerable by low humidity.
 The heat can be intense under usually clear skies and sunlight, or by the valley's radiant slopes.
 Forest fires are not uncommon during the summer.

-Lytton's climate is also characterised by relatively short and mild winters (although average monthly temperatures in December and January are just below freezing), with Pacific maritime influence during the winter ensuring thick cloud cover much of the time.
+Lytton's climate is also characterized by relatively short and mild winters (although average monthly temperatures in December and January are just below freezing), with Pacific maritime influence during the winter ensuring thick cloud cover much of the time.
 Cold snaps originating from arctic outflow occur from time to time, but tend to be short-lived, and mountains to the north usually block extreme cold from penetrating the Fraser Canyon.

 Lytton receives 430.6 mm of annual precipitation on average, making it much drier than communities to the south but certainly wetter than some of the driest spots in the BC interior, such as Ashcroft, Kamloops, Spences Bridge, and Osoyoos.
 It has the driest summers in the interior of British Columbia and one of the driest summers of all places in Canada.
 Maximum precipitation occurs in the cooler months, with late autumn and early winter constituting the wettest time of the year.